SAP/jenkins-library/documentation/docs/steps/cloudFoundryDeleteService.md

 ## Prerequisites

-This step is for deleting an exisiting service on Cloud Foundry.
+This step is for deleting an existing service on Cloud Foundry.
-You need to provide the Cloud Foundry API Endpoint, the Organisation as well as the space and the respective Service instance name you want to delete.
+You need to provide the Cloud Foundry API Endpoint, the Organisation as well as the Space and the respective Service Instance Name you want to delete.
-Furhtermore you will need to provide the Cloud Foudnry Login credentials, which must be stored in the Jenkins configuration.
+Furthermore you will need to provide the Cloud Foundry Login Credentials, which must be stored in the Jenkins Configuration.

 ## ${docGenParameters}